A Financial Literacy Handbook for All Life Stages

 Once you reach your 60s, you'll need to decide when to claim your Social Security retirement benefit.
 You can take your benefit as early as age 62.
 But if you wait until your full retirement age (66 or 67, depending on the year you were born), or until you reach age 70, your benefit will be larger.
 When you are within three months of age 65, even if you haven't claimed your Social Security benefit, you should sign up for Medicare to avoid a late sign-up penalty charge.

 Women and Financial Literacy

 Sadly, women often lag behind men in financial literacy.
-American women from all age groups consistently scored lower than men on a financial literacy test, reports a 2014 study from the Munich Center for the Economics of Aging.
+Some reports have found them to consistently score lower than men on financial literacy tests.
 Poor financial literacy can take a toll especially when women without a developed knowledge around their finances grow dependent on male partners or family members who then pass away.
 The toll is significant too, for women without a male partner or guardian, who may choose to pay huge fees to financial managers.

 Learning about money management from an early age can make a difference.
-Because basic financial literacy is not always incorporated in school curriculums and tutelage often occurs ad hoc in the home, parents can make progress by encouraging all their children to learn about money non-discriminately.
-The more mothers know and are willing to learn themselves, the better an example they can serve for their daughters—and for their sons, who may have daughters of their own.
+Because basic financial literacy is not always incorporated in school curriculums and tutelage often occurs ad hoc in the home, parents can make progress by encouraging all their children to learn about money in a nondiscriminate way.
+The more mothers know and are willing to learn themselves, the better an example they can serve for their daughters — and for their sons, who may have daughters of their own.